LucaPipolo/gulp-static-starterkit/.github/ISSUE_TEMPLATE/bug.md

 ## Expected behaviour

-- Tell us what should happen.
+- Tell us how it should work.

 ## Actual behaviour